rtrombone/safer-solana/sealevel-tools/README.md

 **Minimum-supported Rust version: 1.75.**

-Currently, this package only supports Solana version ^1.18.
-Until [solana-nostd-entrypoint] supports a higher version, this package will pin Solana dependencies to the above version.
+Currently, this package only supports Solana version ^1.18 to match Solana dependencies found in [solana-nostd-entrypoint], meaning that **this package does not yet support Solana 2.0**.

 ## Feature Flags